ruc-datalab/RelGen/README.md

 </p>

 ## Features
-* ✨ **Rich data preprocessing methods.** RelGen provides a variety of data preprocessing methods for relational data to improve the effect of relational data generation.
+* ✨ **Supports multiple fields and scenarios.** RelGen is suitable for a variety of scenarios, including private data release, data augmentation, database testing and so on.

 * ✨ **Advanced relational data generation models and algorithms.** RelGen provides users with a variety of deep generative models to choose from, and uses effective relational data generation algorithms to generate high-quality relational data.